bkader/skeleton/docs/groups.md

 $this->kbcore->groups->count($field, $match);
 count_groups($field, $match);
 ```

+---

 ## IMPORTANT

 All methods and functions are to be used in controllers.
-In case you want to use them in libraries, make sure to never use helpers because they will trigger an `undefined property: $kbcore` error.
+In case you want to use them in libraries, make sure to never use helpers because they may trigger an `undefined property: $kbcore` error.